micahstubbs/moebio_framework/README.md

 ## Getting Started

-Download the pre-built files (minified and unminified) here and start using in your project.
+Download the pre-built files (minified and unminified) from the `dist/` directory and start using in your project.

-For more info check out the website and docs at ...
+For more info check out the website and docs at [http://bocoup.github.io/moebio_framework/](http://bocoup.github.io/moebio_framework/).

 ## Project Layout

-Primary code in the Moebio Framework is organized in the following way:
+Primary code in the Moebio Framework is organized in its `src` directory the following way:

-  * apis:
-  * dataStructures:
-  * Tools:
-  * Visualization:
-  * operators:
-  * libraries:
-  * dist:

-We also have a number of folders for ancilarry code and infrastructure

-  * tests:
-  * site:
-  * resources:
+  * `dataStructures`: basic data types for storing and manipulating different kinds of data.
+  * `tools`: drawing tools for basic shapes, as well as helpers for interaction, data loading, and 3D.
+  * `visualization`: functions for visualization the data types used in the framework
+  * `operators`: more advanced functionality that work on instances of different data types.

 ## Requirements